imjoseangel/RHCE/Readme.md

 	/myshare 172.25.0.0/16
 	/myshare 172.25.11.10(rw,no_root_squash) *.example.com(ro)
 ```
+***no_root_squash***

-***no_root_squash***= By default, root on a NFS client is treated as user nfsnobody by the NFS server.
+By default, root on a NFS client is treated as user nfsnobody by the NFS server.
 That is, if root attempts to access a file on a mounted export, the server will treat it as an access by user nfsnobody instead.
 This is a security measure that can be problematic in scenarios where the NFS export is used as “/” by diskless clients and root needs to be treated as root.

 ```
 exportfs -r<v>
 firewall-cmd --permanent --add-services=nfs